Terry Crowley

 Terrence Michael Crowley (born February 16, 1947) is an American former professional baseball player and coach.
-He played in Major League Baseball as an outfielder and utility player from 1969 through 1983, most notably as a member of the Baltimore Orioles dynasty that won three consecutive American League pennants from 1969 to 1971 and, won the World Series in 1970.
+He played in Major League Baseball as an outfielder, first baseman and pinch hitter from 1969 through 1983, most notably as a member of the Baltimore Orioles dynasty that won three consecutive American League pennants from 1969 to 1971 and, won the World Series in 1970.
 He serves as an organizational hitting instructor for the Baltimore Orioles.
 Crowley has been inducted into the Staten Island Sports Hall of Fame.

 Playing career

 Crowley played for the Orioles from 1969 to 1973 and from 1976 to 1982.
 He was a backup player who could play the outfield and first base.
 When the designated hitter rule was implemented, he was the first Oriole to fulfill this role.
 However, he was best known during his playing career for being a pinch hitter.
 As of the end of the 2011 season, Crowley's 108 career pinch-hits is still the 13th-most all-time, tying him with Denny Walling.
 Teammate Jim Palmer called him "a really great pinch hitter who studies pitchers to get himself psyched to hit."

 Crowley's contract was sold by the Orioles to the Texas Rangers at the Winter Meetings on December 6, 1973.
 He never appeared in a regular-season contest with the Rangers, as he was claimed off waivers by the Cincinnati Reds during spring training on March 19, 1974.
 He was traded from the Reds to the Atlanta Braves for Mike Thompson on April 7, 1976.

 In 865 games over 15 seasons, Crowley compiled a .250 batting average (379-for-1,518) with 174 runs, 62 doubles, 1 triple, 42 home runs, 229 RBI, 222 base on balls, 181 strikeouts, .345 on-base percentage and .375 slugging percentage.
 He posted a .987 fielding percentage.
 In 13 post-season games, all in a pinch-hitting role (3 WS, 2 ALCS, 1 NLCS), he hit .273 (3-for-11) with 3 RBI.